 If you must move out, work with your Designer and builder on the best time to vacate your home.

 5. Hire a good builder

-Most homeowners have no builder or contractor on their speed dial.
-You can ask your home designer to source for a reputable and experienced builder who can help you with your second storey project.
+Most homeowners do not have a builder they have already sourced to build their project at these early stages.
+You can ask your home Designer for a recommendation of an experienced builder they have worked with for your second storey project.

-Since you will be living with the results, I highly recommend that you do not select your builder primarily based on the cheapest price.
-There is a good saying that the joy over a quality product will outlast the joy over a cheap price.
-Nowhere will this be more true than when you add a second floor to your home.
+Since you will be living with the results, I highly recommend that you do not select your builder primarily based on the cheapest quote.
+As the saying goes, the joy over a quality product will outlast the joy over a cheap price.

-- How many projects are you working on at the moment?
+- How many projects do you construct at the same time?

-- How long does a project such as mine typically take you to complete?
+- How long does a project such as mine typically take to complete?

 6. Begin construction

-Adding a floor to your house requires a lot of effort, commitment and resources.
-Done right, it can add a lot of value to your home beyond just living space.
-Be sure you have the right team of experienced professionals to support you.
+Adding a floor to your house requires a lot of effort, commitment, and resources.
+Done right, it can add a lot of value to your home beyond just having an increased living space.
+Be sure you have the right team of experienced professionals to support you in such an undertaking.